markus-bauer/ranger/thumbnails.md

 https://github.com/ranger/ranger/issues/2224

 It only works with kitty (or the kitty protocol, to be more precise).
-To try it out you have to use kitty and turn on the settings:
+To try it, you have to use kitty, and turn on the settings:
 ```
 set preview_images_method kitty
 set show_thumbnails True